stellashen/JavaScript30/readme.md

 In the console, run: `paintToCanvas();` to paint the video on the top right corner to larger canvas; run `takePhoto()` to take a photo.

+Get image data in pixels, then manipulate the pixels array's RGB values to generate effects.

+The greenScreen effect enables you to use the filters on the page.

 # The original README:

 ![](https://javascript30.com/images/JS3-social-share.png)